PTRIGGS1775/HackingNotes/PNPT_Notes/1_Reconnaissance.md

 ## Google Hacking
 - For more help visit the [GoogleDorking-Database](https://www.exploit-db.com/google-hacking-database)
+- Leverage standard boolean logic to narrow results.
+Use wildcards *.
-1. site:  #Used to narrow the site and find subdomains
+1. site:  #Used to narrow the site and find subdomains by stripping wwww
 2. filetype:  #used to specify any file.
 3. -filetype: #used to negate filetypes
 4. intitle:“index of” “parent directory”   #Used to find incorrectly configured pages
+5. intext: #Used to find information in the page like "password"
+6. inurl: #Helps narrow down the list.
+7. Don't forget to use 'Advanced Search'

 ## Social Media
 1. [citizenevidence](https://citizenevidence.amnestyuse.org) | Provides metadata of videos